apple patient

 Years ago, Apple had some information about how Tile products were selling in Apple's retail stores.
 They didn't sell well.
 Tile sells its products through dozens of retailers around the globe and its own website.
 Any information from Apple Store retail sales is both very limited and very out of date, and likely no different than the information other brick-and-mortar stores have about the products sold in those stores.
 Nonetheless, Apple has never used that information to make its decisions regarding AirTags.

-In its letter to the U.S. Senator, Apple also addressed concerns raised by Match, the owner of dating network Tinder.
-Tinder has raised concerns about underage users on the App Store and that Apple is not doing enough to restrict them.
-Apple disagreed, saying it is "committed to making the App Store a safe and trusted marketplace, including by supporting parents with parental controls."
-Finally, Apple stated that it shares the subcommittee's commitment to "foster competition and innovation, enable developers to thrive, and support the success of great American ideas."
+In its letter to the U.S. senator, Apple also addressed concerns raised by Match, the owner of the dating network Tinder.
+Tinder has raised concerns about underage users on the App Store and that Apple isn't doing enough to restrict them.
+Apple countered, saying it is "committed to making the App Store a safe and trusted marketplace, including by supporting parents with parental controls."
+Finally, Apple stated that it shares the subcommittee's commitment to "fostering competition and innovation, enabling developers to thrive, and supporting the success of great American ideas."
 (Photo by Burdun / Bigstockphoto)

 • Apple Music: EU Commission accuses Apple of unfair preferential treatment